bocadilloproject/bocadillo/README.md

 #### Static files location

-By default, static assets are served at the `static/` URL root and are searched for in a `static/` folder relative to where the app is executed.
+By default, static assets are served at the `/static/` URL root and are searched for in a `static/` directory relative to where the app is executed.
 For example:

 ```